Choir is Southwark Cathedral's

 The Merbecke Choir was privileged to start 2015 with a trip to sing at Canterbury Cathedral on 4th January: we were made to feel wonderfully welcome.
 We look forward to returning there soon.
 We are also looking forward to singing at Westminster Abbey on 8th August this year.

 Our Lent concert is on 21st March and will include Herbert Howells' Requiem and Thomas Tallis's Lamentations as well as works by Victoria and other renaissance composers.
-The concert starts at 7.30pm and details of tickets will be made available soon.
+The concert starts at 7.30pm.
+CLICK TO BUY TICKETS.

 The Merbecke Choir's first ever CD, The Shadow of Thy Wings, was launched at the 2013 Summer concert.
 Click below for full details.